3100 Cherry Creek Drive South, #108

 Amenities

-CHERRY CREEK CONDO: 1BR Garden Level, Total Renovation, Flex Terms, Move-In Specials! - EDGE Properties is pleased to offer this beautifully renovated condo home for immediate move-in!
-Act NOW to take advantage of flexible lease terms and move-in specials.
+CHERRY CREEK: Price Reduced!!
+1BR Garden Level, Total Renovation, Two Weeks Free! - EDGE Properties is pleased to offer this beautifully renovated condo home for immediate move-in!
+Act NOW for March.

 Centrally located in S University Blvd, E Alameda Ave & Cherry Creek South Dr triangle, our condo is walking, jogging, biking or driving distance to all Cherry Creek offers.
 From 'the mall', restaurants, tennis and parks to many nearby employers with potential opportunities for your job search.
 A great location!